mileshobby/Events4U/README.md

 Events are related to different Categories via a join table in the database: EventCategories.
 Categories are a simple table with columns for only id and name.
 This is a many-to-many relation, as an event can have many categories and a category can have many events.

 On the browse events page of the application, users can filter events by category.
-On the front-end, a "filter" component listens for selection of a category in its list.
+A "filter" component listens for selection of a category in its list.
 When a category is clicked, a change in the route triggers an API call to a controller action, which fetches all of events associated with the particular category clicked on.

 ![Browse Events Page](https://res.cloudinary.com/events4u/image/upload/v1495660853/BrowseByTopCategory_dvzaxu.png)